 Review signals for local search have also seen continued growth over last year.
-In fact, the importance of Google Reviews signals have steadily risen since 2015 when they were listed as contributing 10.8% and in 2018 showing an importance factor of 15.44% that’s a 43% increase in the importance of review signals in 3 years!
+The importance of Google Reviews signals have steadily risen since 2015 when they were listed as contributing 10.8% and in 2018 showing an important factor of 15.44% that’s a 43% increase in the importance of review signals in 3 years!

-To find out more about Citations for local search click here.
+To find out more about Citations for local search here.

 Why spend your time on these activities?
 Besides the potential relevance boost, you’ll get from the additional content, you’re also sending valuable engagement signals to Google.
 Regularly logging into your listing and providing content shows Google that you’re an active and engaged business owner that cares about your listing, and the local search experts are saying that this is also providing ranking benefits.
 There’s another engagement angle here too: user engagement.
 Provide more content for users to engage with and they’ll spend more time on your listing clicking around and sending those helpful behavioural signals to Google.

 Need help?
-Did you know that Clark Marketing & Design can help you with all of the above, along with a number of important website and SEO services.
+Did you know that Clark Marketing & Design can help you with your Google My Business, along with important SEO Services?